 You’ve decided it’s time to sell.
-Should you hire an agent to sell your house in New Jersey, Brooklyn, Queens, Long Island, NJ & NY?
+Should you hire an agent to sell your house in North Carolina & New Jersey, NC & NJ?
 Do you want to pay large commissions?
 How long are you willing to wait for the house to receive an offer?
 How long will it take to close?
 What sort of repairs will you have to make?
 How does the house look when I leave for work in the morning?
 Are you available to show your house with 24-hour notice, or less?

 Commissions and Fees

 Real estate agents are paid based on a percentage of the sale price of your house.
 If you do not use an agent, there will be no commissions paid to a buyer’s or seller’s agent.
 That means thousands of dollars in savings!
 The usual commission is 3% per side, so if you sell your house for $400,000, you would have to pay $24,000 in commissions alone, along with the traditional seller’s closing fees and other possible transaction fees to the closing agent and the real estate agents office.
 Real estate investors typically do not charge commission or transaction fees, and if they do, it is extremely low in comparison.